 Low manufacturing cost.
 Many OLED-on-silicon microdisplays can be built on an 8-inch silicon wafer using existing automated OLED and color filter processing tools.
 The level of automation used lowers labor costs.
 Only a minute amount of OLED material is used in each OLED-on-silicon microdisplay so that material costs, other than the integrated circuit itself, are small.
 The number of displays per silicon wafer may be higher on OLEDs than on liquid crystal displays, or LCDs, because OLEDs do not require a space-wasting perimeter seal band.
+Expensive transparent wafers with CMOS silicon laminated onto quartz are not required for OLED microdisplays, as standard CMOS ICs may be used as backplanes.

 Low cost systems solutions.
 In general, an OEM using OLED-on-silicon microdisplays will not need to purchase and incorporate lighting assemblies, color converter related Applications Specific Integrated Circuits, or ASICs, or beam splitter lenses as is the case in liquid crystal microdisplays, which also require illumination.
 Many important display-related system functions can be incorporated into an OLED-on-silicon microdisplay, reducing the size and cost of the system.
 Non-polarized light from OLEDs permit lenses for many OLED-on-silicon applications that are made of a single piece of molded plastic, which reduces size, weight and assembly cost when compared to the multipiece lens systems used for liquid crystal microdisplays.
-System cost relative to liquid crystal and liquid crystal on silicon, or LCOS competitive products is thus reduced.
+System cost relative to liquid crystal and liquid crystal on silicon, or LCOS, competitive products is thus reduced.
 Because our displays are power efficient, they typically require less power at the system level than other display technologies at a given display size and brightness.

 Wide-angle light emission simplifies optics for large apparent screen size.
 OLEDs emit light at most forward directions from each pixel.
 This permits the display to be placed close to the lens in compact optical systems.
 It also provides the added benefit of less angular dependence on the image quality relative to pupil and eye position when showing a large field of view, unlike reflective LCOS microdisplays.
-This results in less eye fatigue and makes it relatively easy to Low power consumption for improved battery life and longer system life.
+This results in less eye fatigue and makes it relatively easy to low power consumption for improved battery life and longer system life.
 OLEDs emit light rather than transmitting it, so no power-consuming backlight or front light, as required for liquid crystal displays, is required.
 OLEDs can be energy efficient because of their high efficiency light generation.
 Furthermore, OLEDs conserve power by powering only those pixels that are on while liquid crystal on silicon requires light at all pixels all the time.
 Most optical systems used for our OLEDs are highly efficient, permitting over 80% of the light to reach the eye, whereas reflective technologies such as liquid crystal on silicon require multiple beam splitters to get light to the display, and then into the optical system.
 This results in typically less than 25% light throughput efficiency in reflective microdisplay systems.
 Most important, we do not need a power-hungry video frame buffer, as required in liquid crystal frame-sequential color systems.
-Battery life can therefore be long.
+Battery life can therefore be extended.